-It is a Buddhist temple of Tendai school founded in 788 by high priest Saicho in 788, and is the central temple in Ohara district.
+Sanzen-in is a Buddhist temple of Tendai school founded by high priest Saicho in 788, and is the central temple in Ohara district.

 And there are two beautiful Japanese gardens.

-It was founded in 835 and current main temple was rebuilt in 1778.
+This temple was founded in 835 and current main temple was rebuilt in 1778.

 In 1186, two high priests, Kenshin and Honen, had a hot discussion in this temple, so this temple has been called "Temple of questions and answers".

 A pine tree about 700 years old in a garden is popular.

-They had been set up to console their souls.
+They had been set up in this temple to console their souls.